 This is a competitive solicitation.
 The Office of Victim Services and Justice Grants may use either internal peer reviewers, external peer reviewers, or a combination of both to review the applications under this RFA.
 An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current District of Columbia government employee.
-An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
-An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
+An internal reviewer is an expert in the field of the subject matter of Columbia government employee.
 Applications will be screened initially to determine whether the applicant meets all eligibility requirements.
 Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers and/or internal reviewers will assign scores based on the required elements listed in proposal instructions.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
 In addition to peer review ratings, considerations may include, but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
-The Office of Victim Services and Justice Grants will consider eligibility of costs and project activities contained in the application based on District and federal grant requirements; overall priorities of the District; amount of funds available to meet the requests and known communityneed.
+The Office of Victim Services and Justice Grants will consider eligibility of costs and project activities contained in the application based on District and federal grant requirements; overall priorities of the District; amount of funds available to meet the requests and known community need.